openstack/security-doc/security-guide/source/index.rst

    The OpenStack Security team is based on voluntary contributions from the OpenStack community.
-You can contact the security community directly in the #openstack-security channel on Freenode IRC, or by sending mail to the openstack-dev mailing list with the [security] prefix in the subject header.
+You can contact the security community directly in the #openstack-security channel on Freenode IRC, or by sending mail to the openstack-discuss mailing list with the [security] prefix in the subject header.

 Contents